joshjohanning/joshjohanning.github.io/_posts/2021-11-23-github-codespaces-powerlevel10k.md

 Hello 👋 !
 This is my first post since joining the GitHub FastTrack team last week.
 I'm still learning a lot of information as well as tips and tricks from other Hubbers.
 One of the things I have started playing around more with now is [GitHub Codespaces](https://github.com/features/codespaces).
 I wanted to have my GitHub Codespace to have the exact same look and feel that my local environment had - including my Zsh plugins and Zsh theme: [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
 I found a [post from Burke Holland](https://burkeholland.github.io/posts/codespaces-dotfiles/) that got me close, but it didn't have the Powerlevel10k bit in it.

+> If you are interested to seeing my local development environment setup, see: [My macOS Development Environment: iTerm2, oh-my-zsh, and VS Code](/posts/my-macos-development-environment/)
+{: .prompt-info }

 ## What is GitHub Codespaces?

 I'll try not to belabor the point, but [GitHub Codespaces](https://github.com/features/codespaces) is a convenient way for teams to build a consistent development environment baseline that everyone can tap into.
 Gone are the days where the amount of time spent setting up a new development environment when switching teams or receiving a new laptop is measured in DAYS.
 I could use a machine (or iPad!) anywhere in the world, and if I connected to my Codespace, I could start development immediately.